 In this tutorial, we will walk you through each step to know what you are doing, and nothing goes wrong.

-Suppose you have meant to upgrade your MacBook or get a new iMac before doing anything; first, you must organize your existing data.
-This can be done manually by deleting junk files, removing app cache, deleting unwanted data, and other unnecessary data.
+Before upgrading your MacBook or getting a new iMac; consider cleaning and optimizing your device.
+This can be done manually by deleting junk files, removing app caches, clearing unwanted data, and remove old/large files.
 But this will be time-consuming.

-Therefore, if you are looking for an efficient way to do it, try using TuneupMyMac.
-Using this advanced Mac cleaning and optimization utility, you can not only get the job done quickly but can be tension free.
+Therefore, if you are looking for an efficient way to do it, try using Cleanup My System.
+Using this advanced Mac cleaning and optimization utility, you can not only get the job done quickly but ensure smoother & faster performance than ever before.

 Now that you have organized your data, let’s learn how to set up a new MacBook/iMac.